dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 development environment you need a way how to directly access them without wasting much time searching for them.

-So we have developed a tool called vhost that itself runs inside a container.
+The first tool we developed was vhost that itself runs inside a container.

 The purpose of this tool is to constantly monitor your development environment and generate a list from all your running containers which are displayed on a